 5. Second-Round Planning

-As soon as you begin to plan second-round interviews, let your account manager know your proposed dates.
+As soon as you begin to plan second-round interviews, let your relationship manager know your proposed dates.
 We can inform you if there may be conflicts on those days that would adversely impact your ability to call back our students.

 6. Follow-up and Feedback